Topology-Aware Network Pruning using Multi-stage Graph Embedding and Reinforcement Learning: Experimental Results

-Table~\ref{table_1} shows the top-1 test accuracy of the pruned models.
-We set the $50\%$ FLOPs constraint, and all the RL-Based methods use the $R_{err}$ as the reward.
-After pruning, we fine-tuned the DNNs with 100 epochs and only updated pruned layers' parameters.
-Results show that GNN-RL outperforms all the baselines and achieves higher test accuracy and compression ratio.
-For the ResNet-110/56/44 models, the model pruned by the GNN-RL even achieves higher test accuracy than the original model.
-After further investigations, we believe that it is due to the over-fitting of ResNet-110/56/44, as the accuracy on the training set was 100\%.
-To verify our assumption, we performed a further experiment to explore the relationship between the FLOPs constraints and the accuracy of DNNs.
-Figure~\ref{fig:5} shows the FLOPs ratio between 0.4 to 0.6 (compared to the original model's FLOPs) can get the highest test accuracy on ResNet-110.
-When the FLOPs reduction ratio exceeds 0.6, the test accuracy drops intensively.
+Tables~\ref{tab:res_cifar} and~\ref{tab:res_imagenet} compare the pruning efficiency of GNN-RL with state-of-the-art methods trained on CIFAR-10/100 and ImageNet datasets.
+Results show that GNN-RL achieves competitive results compared with state-of-the-art methods and even outperforms many of them either by higher accuracy or pruning ratio.
+Pruning ResNet-110/56 models even caused higher test accuracy than the original model, which could be due to over-fitting, as the accuracy on the training set was 100\%.
+To verify our assumption, we explored the relationship between the FLOPs constraints and the accuracy.
+Figure~\ref{fig:5} shows that the 66\%-FLOPs Resnet-110 can get the highest test accuracy.
+When the FLOPs reduction ratio exceeds 0.66, the test accuracy drops intensively.

-In addition to the experiments above, we further analyzed the redundancy and the importance of each layer.
+We further analyzed the redundancy and the importance of ResNet layers.
 Figure~\ref{fig:4} shows the hidden layers' pruning ratios on ResNet-110 and ResNet-56.
-ResNet contains residual connection layers, which transfer hidden states directly from previous residual layers.
-Thus, the residual connection layers are more redundant and informative since they contain the information of both the current layer's hidden states and the previous layers.
-The GNN-RL agent automatically learns that the residual connection layers are more redundant and applies more pruning on the residual connection layers.
-Another insight from Figure~\ref{fig:4} is that the GNN-RL agent applies more pruning on layers 45 to 65 within ResNet-110.
-Similarly, layers 23 to 35 of ResNet-56 have been pruned more.
-Such an insight shows that the middle layers have less impact on model accuracy.
+GNN-RL agent automatically learns that the residual connection layers with ResNet are redundant.
+Thus, it applies more pruning on such layers.
+Moreover, GNN-RL's results are inconsistent with previous handcrafted pruning works, which assume that the deeper layers are more important for final predictions and tend to prune less.
+However, GNN-RL applies more pruning to the middle (layers 45 to 65) and deep (layers 90 to 109) layers within ResNet-110.
+Such an observation proves that handcrafted rules are not generalizable to all DNNs, particularly those with residual connections.